Karabosithole/TryBeforeYouBuy/README.md

-# Try It On
+# Try Before You Buy

-**Try It On** is an innovative application designed to help users visualize how clothing items will fit based on their personal body measurements.
+**Try Before You Buy** is an innovative application designed to help users visualize how clothing items will fit based on their personal body measurements.
 The app leverages advanced 3D simulation technology to provide a realistic and interactive experience, allowing users to see how different clothing styles and sizes will look on their virtual avatar.

 ## Features
 - **3D Simulation:** Realistic visualization of how clothing items fit using Unity 3D, providing a true-to-life representation of various apparel.